wento777/Model-View-Controller-Tech-Blog/README.md

  ## Description

-- This project was designed as a homework assignment for KU coding bootcamp in Module 14 Challenge, Model-View-Controller (MVC) Challenge: Tech Blog
+- This project was designed as a homework assignment for KU coding bootcamp in Module 14 Challenge, Model-View-Controller (MVC) Challenge: Tech Blog.

 -  Writing about tech can be just as important as making it.